 Any deceptive practice used in stock or commodity markets could result in a criminal charge for securities fraud.
 According to state law, there are several offenses that fall under the category of securities fraud.
-Given the potential for serious financial harm, there is great incentive for prosecutors to pursue these charges aggressively.
+Given the serious financial harm associated with securities fraud, prosecutors pursue these charges aggressively.

 If you are facing allegations of securities fraud, do not hesitate to enlist the help of a dedicated white-collar crimes defense attorney as soon as possible.
-Once retained, your legal representative can help prove that you have not violated any laws during the allegedly suspect transaction.
-You have a right to legal counsel, so let a skilled Lincoln securities fraud lawyer at Berry Law build an effective defense strategy on your behalf.
+Once retained, your attorney can help build an in-depth defense strategy to refute your fraud charges.
+You have a right to legal counsel, so let a skilled Lincoln securities fraud lawyer from Berry Law build an effective defense on your behalf.

-State prosecutors may pursue securities fraud charges under Nebraska Revised Statutes §8-1102 for any use of deceit or deception in connection with the sale, offer, or purchase of a security.
-Prosecutors must establish the following elements to secure a conviction for security fraud:
+State prosecutors may pursue securities fraud charges under Nebraska Revised Statutes §8-1102 for any use of deception in connection with the sale, offer, or purchase of a security.
+Like any criminal charge, the prosecution has the burden of proof in these cases.
+Prosecutors must establish the following elements to secure a conviction:

 - The defendant (i.e. a single person or multiple individuals) used a device, scheme, or deceptions to intentionally defraud an investor.